codingnninja/DevRel-How-to-sell-to-developers/README.md

 As the human brain tends to match things with what is stored and fills in the gap, names like this bring back the memory of an associated memory.
 Whenever you use this naming approach, make sure you don’t violate any copyright.

-*Intent revealing name:* If a lot of people want a thing or services, you name your products or services with intent revealing names such as React, freeCodeCamp, YouTooCanCode and Freelancer.
+***Intent revealing name:*** If a lot of people want a thing or services, you name your products or services with intent revealing names such as React, freeCodeCamp, YouTooCanCode and Freelancer.

-*Metaphoric name:* Name your products, services or operations names that compare them with things, services or products that are expected to be superior to them such as Artificial Intelligence (AI) – compares machine intelligence to human intelligence, Machine Learning (ML), Virtual Reality (VR),  ReactQuery.
+***Metaphoric name:*** Name your products, services or operations names that compare them with things, services or products that are expected to be superior to them such as Artificial Intelligence (AI) – compares machine intelligence to human intelligence, Machine Learning (ML), Virtual Reality (VR),  ReactQuery.

-*Objectifying name:* Name your products or services names of popular objects or names that contain object names such as Python, Ruby, MongoDB, MariaDB, or Python-dance.
+***Objectifying name:*** Name your products or services names of popular objects or names that contain object names such as Python, Ruby, MongoDB, MariaDB, or Python-dance.

-*Hyperbolic name:* Give your products, services or operations names that subtly exaggerate their purpose or ability such as Ruby-on-Rails, Image-on-steroid, paradizeDB, Python-onD-Moon, React-on-Fire.
+***Hyperbolic name:*** Give your products, services or operations names that subtly exaggerate their purpose or ability such as Ruby-on-Rails, Image-on-steroid, paradizeDB, Python-onD-Moon, React-on-Fire to make want to know their purposes.

-*Funny name:* Give a name that is funny and clearly indicates what you do.
+***Funny name:*** Give a name that is funny and clearly indicates what you do.
 GitBoob, hashNude

-*Contradictory or paradoxical name:* Give a name that is an exact opposite of a norm, product, idea, tool or itself, e.g, noCode, Stackless, Serverless.
+***Contradictory or paradoxical name:*** Give a name that is an exact opposite of a norm, product, idea, tool or itself, e.g, noCode, Stackless, Serverless.

 ### Crafting compelling titles:
 Give your content titles that elicit curiosity at a glance.
-Below shows your ways to do so:
+You can also use the approaches in naming above.
+Anyway, below shows your ways to do so:

 ***Use a paradox:*** You can make your reader curious by using a title that seems to be self-contradictory, contradictory or impossible.
-E.g  How to sell to developers (Nobody wants to sell to developers because it doesn’t work), How to build a “Serverless Database '' with JavaScript and Github, and How to understand a large, legacy codebase like a pro.
+E.g  How to sell to developers (Nobody wants to sell to developers because it doesn’t work), *How to build a "Serverless Database" with JavaScript and Github*, and *How to understand a large, legacy codebase like a pro*.

 ***Use a question:*** Ask a thought-provoking question that piques the interest of your reader, E.g, Do you know you can reduce your debug time and stress with Replay?

-***Solve a problem:*** Make sure your title reflects the problem it solves so that people who need your solution can check it out, eg. How to reduce your debug time and stress with Replay
+***Solve a problem:*** Make sure your title reflects the problem it solves so that people who need your solution can check it out, eg. *How to reduce your debug time and stress with Replay*

-Using a teaser: Give a title that hints at a strange or intriguing event or idea.
-Replay: A video debugger that changed my career, The narrow death of Google.
+***Using a teaser:*** Give a title that hints at a strange or intriguing event or idea. *Replay: A video debugger that changed my career*, *The narrow death of Google*.

 ***Use a metaphor:*** Use titles that compare two things of different classes, e.g, ChatGPT-on-steroid: the only coding assistant that never fail.